 Chapter 11 reorganization is a very complex proceeding that few consumers file.
 In addition to the complexity, it is very expensive (the filing fee alone often exceeds $1,500), so while Chapter 11 is ideal for large or medium-sized companies that need to make major changes in order to return to profitability and also need the protection of the bankruptcy court, Chapter 11 is not really for consumers.

 Chapter 15 is not really a consumer bankruptcy either, especially after the Second Circuit Court of Appeals in New York basically changed the eligibility requirements in 2014.
 Moreover, in most cases, only municipal governments can file Chapter 9.
 A fourth type (Chapter 12) only applies to a handful of family fisheries and family farms.

 What Can I Do?

-Although you may be able to find bankruptcy petitions that you can file by yourself online, it is still the best option to contact a bankruptcy attorney.
+Although you may be able to find bankruptcy petitions that you can file by yourself online, it is still the best option to contact a bankruptcy attorney in Georgia.
 Having someone experienced in bankruptcy can first help you evaluate if it is the best option first, and then help you with the petition itself.
 It is not uncommon for people to keep their most important assets when they have assistance in these cases.